In this article, I will be comparing walking with yoga based on the current research and help you decide which one is better.

 |Surya Namaskar (sun salutation)||205||252||315|

 As you can see, not every part of the yoga session is created equal.
 Certain yoga poses like chaturanga, bow pose, crane pose or headstand are extremely challenging.
 So if your class only does those hardcore moves, your calories will spike through the roof.

-But in the real world, a good potion of the general yoga session is really low pace with low effort so the walking will burn more calories.
+But in the real world, a good portion of the general yoga session is the really low pace with low effort so the walking will burn more calories.

 What is the hardest yoga style?
 The hardest yoga style is Ashtanga yoga.
-In one session of the Ashtanga yoga you perform 66 poses with over 35 vinyasas (transitions) between them where you constantly lifting yourself up from the floor, jump, do chaturanga and other physically challenging moves.
+In one session of Ashtanga yoga, you perform 66 poses with over 35 vinyasas (transitions) between them where you constantly lift yourself up from the floor, jump, do chaturanga, and other physically challenging moves.

 Difference Between Yoga And Walking

 The difference between walking and yoga is that walking is a low-intensity cardiovascular form of exercise, and yoga is the combination of strength, cardiovascular, flexibility, and meditation.
 Yoga works on the full body and walking only focuses on the legs and core.

 Also, yoga helps to improve mental strength and mood.

 What is better for mood yoga or walking?
 In general, yoga is better for mood than walking because it relaxes the body and activates a parasympathetic response that triggers oxytocin, serotonin, and endorphin release.
 Also, regular yoga practice combined with meditation helps to release muscle tension and improve sleep.